nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Give Oaka 1100gil on the Ship going to Luca where he introduces himself first in a speedrun (Oaka is actually onboard the ship going to Kilika but this isn't relevant on a speedrun).
   * Ignore Oaka in Luca and head straight to the Machina Fights.

+## Oblitzerator

+  The Strategy revolves on how fast you can reach Sphere Level 5 on Tidus, and if you got Lightning Steel early.

+### Early Haste
+  With good Kilika RNG you can leave Kilika just after two 3-monster encounters.
+Sometimes, you'll have the intention of overfarming Kilika.
+Personally, a slow Kilika and a fast Oblitz doesn't equal out.
+I'd rather leave Kilika as early as possible than overfarm it.
+But, for the folks out there who likes to overfarm Kilika here's a guideline of how many monsters you need to kill just to get to early haste, I'm just rough outlining the parts where you can reasonably use Haste (I only did up until the 14-16 one).
+Do note that if you get early haste you have one chance to cast it before you reach a save sphere then twice again after replenishing your mana.

+  * 7-8 Monster Kills - Haste After Oblitz
+  * 9-10 Monster Kills - Haste Before Oblitz
+  * 14-16 Monster Kills - Haste Before the 3 continous Machina Fight
+  * 20-22 Monster Kills - Shit Kilika and Tidus Level 5.

+  If you go the 20-22 Monster Kill Direction I would suggest using haste on the 2nd Machina Fight, then the 3 Continous Fight, hit save sphere then Oblitz.

+### Oblitz Fight
+  If you got Lightning Steel Early (You can get it by chance as early as the 1st Tutorial Battle with Wakka) then you should prolly consider Ronso Rage - Seed Cannon Oblitz as your last Attack.

+#### Why shouldn't I do it?
+  * You lose your 20% Chance to get Lightning Steel.
+So only do this if you got Lightning Steel earlier than expected.

+#### Why should you do it?
+  * You got Lightning Steel somewhere you shouldn't be getting it.
+  * Faster Animation than Lulu Thunder.
+  * If it crits, you'll have more elixirs to sell to Oaka.

+#### How to do it
+  * Kimahri - Ronso Rage - Seed Cannon after Tidus uses the crane.

 ## Blitzball

 ### General Information